xregistry/spec/core/spec.md

     start with an alphanumeric character and be unique within the scope of this map
   - Values MAY be empty strings
+  - When serialized as a string (e.g. in an HTTP header), the serialization SHOULD be in JSON without line-breaks
 - Examples:
   - `{ "owner": "John", "verified": "" }`